Cloud-Architekt/cloud-architekt.github.io/_posts/2019-10-31-improve-security-and-usability-privileged-access-azure.md

 ## Identity protection risk policies
 Identity protection should be applied to privileged accounts for detection of risky users.
 Verify that the user risk policy also includes your privileged accounts:  [How to configure and enable risk policies in Azure Active Directory Identity Protection | Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/howto-identity-protection-configure-risk-policies)

-# Separated browser profiles
+# Separated browser (user) profiles
 Every privileged identity should have at minimum a separated browser profile.
-Increase security by level of separation: Dedicated hardware or single device with separation by virtualization or sandboxing.
+Create seperated profiles for each account based on (staging/customer) environement or split critical role.
+Increase your security by level of separation: Dedicated hardware or single device with browser on virtualization or sandboxing platform.

 Google’s Chrome and Edge Insider (Chromium-based) are able to manage multiple user profiles and allow support of Azure AD work accounts:
-* Edge has native support to sign-in with your Azure AD account on profile level and manage the refresh token for single-sign on:
+* Microsoft Edge (Chromium) has native support to sign-in with your Azure AD account on profile level and manage the refresh token for single-sign on:
 [Sign-in and sync with work or school accounts in Microsoft Edge Insider builds - Microsoft Edge Blog](https://blogs.windows.com/msedgedev/2019/08/21/sign-in-sync-work-school-accounts-aad-websso/)
-* Chrome requires “Windows 10 Accounts” extension to support device compliance and sign-in + SSO of your Azure AD account on profile level.
+* Google Chrome requires “Windows 10 Accounts” extension to support device compliance and sign-in + SSO of your Azure AD account on profile level.
 [Windows 10 Accounts - Chrome Web Store](https://chrome.google.com/webstore/detail/windows-10-accounts/ppnbnpeolgkicgegkbkbjmhlideopiji)

 _Advice: Do you like to know more about Azure AD tokens and browser cookies in Chrome and Edge (Classic)?
 Technical details on Azure AD WAM plug-in and how it also enables SSO on browser (by injecting the PRT) are described in this excellent PRT documentation by Microsoft:_